 Holiday messages are a seasonal staple and an effective way to share your gratitude with those who have been a special part of your business and your life.
 You’ve likely been receiving these greetings in many forms over the past several weeks.
-They come to us by mail, e-mail, social media messages and more.
-Being bombarded with “Happy Holidays,” “Merry Christmas,” and “Warm Wishes” can cause even the best crafted messages to blend into the background.
+They come to us by mail, e-mail, social media messages, and more.
+Being bombarded with “Happy Holidays,” “Merry Christmas,” and “Warm Wishes” can cause even the best-crafted messages to blend into the background.
 How do you make your business stand out?
 This is no easy task and one that should be carefully addressed.
 Too much or too little communication during this time of year can negatively impact your brand and ultimately your bottom line.
-Here is a short and simple list of do’s and don’ts for sending holiday greetings to your clients this season.
+Here is a short and simple list of dos and don’ts for sending holiday greetings to your clients this season.

 DON’T add to the holiday clutter

 Holiday e-blasts have become about as obligatory and useless as the dreaded fruitcake.
-Around this time of year we seem to get a message from every business we have ever come in contact with.
+Around this time of year, we seem to get a message from every business we have ever come in contact with.
 If positioned correctly, these messages can be well received and even spark additional business.
 But for many that just say some variation of “Happy Holidays” and throw together a mixture of cheesy clipart, they aren’t doing much more than cluttering up our inbox (which we’d prefer to keep as empty as possible this time of year).
 Don’t let your holiday messages add to this clutter!
 First, think if sending an e-blast is the best way to communicate your well wishes.
-Would a hand signed card to your closest contacts be more effective?
+Would a hand-signed card to your closest contacts be more effective?
 If an e-blast is justified, work to make it something more than an overused holiday phrase.
 Share information that is both sincere and valuable to your audience.
-Which brings me to my next point…
+This brings me to my next point…

 DO share sincere and valuable information